-As part of a pilot program with Volvo Trucks started in 2019, Medline’s private truck fleet, MedTrans, is utilizing a fully electric semitruck to make deliveries to hospital systems in Southern California.
+As part of a pilot program with Volvo Trucks, MedTrans, Medline’s private truck fleet, is utilizing a fully electric semitruck to make deliveries to hospital systems in Southern California.
 The Volvo VNR Electric truck was developed as part of the Volvo LIGHTS (Low Impact Green Heavy Transport Solutions) project, a collaboration between Volvo Trucks and 12 other organizations to develop a blueprint to successfully introduce battery-electric trucks and equipment into the market at scale.

 MedTrans has been working with Volvo Trucks for the past two years on its VNR Electric Class 8 heavy-duty truck.
 Most recently, MedTrans began utilizing the VNR Electric as one of five pilot vehicles to make regular product deliveries.
 Through the pilot, MedTrans and Volvo Trucks closely monitor truck diagnostics and operating metrics, including battery life, driving range and charge station requirements.
 MedTrans then regularly provides operating data back to Volvo Trucks with the goal of making these trucks as efficient, effective and viable as possible.

 “Volvo Trucks is proud to partner with Medline and is focused on providing the company with sustainable transport solutions that will streamline healthcare supply chains, which have been more critical than ever before,” said Volvo Trucks North America President Peter Voorhoeve.
 “With the intensified urgency in medical logistics over the past year and a half, the expertise of Volvo Trucks’ certified technicians now in our dealerships who are able to support the Volvo VNR Electric will help increase uptime as they keep these critical supply lines moving.”

 The effort is also part of MedTrans’ decades-long commitment to minimizing the impact of its deliveries on the environment.